 A SMART on FHIR application launched from within the EHR.
 The clinician clicks an icon in the EHR, your app launches in a browser frame, and your agent has full read/write access to the patient's FHIR data within the granted scopes.

 When to use: Interactive clinical tools where the clinician engages with the agent — differential diagnosis assistants, care plan generators, clinical documentation tools.
-Latency is flexible (clinician waits for results), and you control the UI entirely.
+Latency is flexible (the clinician waits for results), and you control the UI entirely.

 Advantage over CDS Hooks: Full bidirectional read/write.
 CDS Hooks agents can only return cards — SMART apps can read any FHIR resource, display rich UI, and write multiple resources back to the EHR.